“. . . we’ve begun to understand that ‘privacy’ policies are actually surveillance policies.” — Shoshona Zuboff

 Whether you like it or not, you are being surveilled.
 It’s time to know exactly how.

-Surveillance Today is a newsletter and podcast producing no-bullshit news about the real-life effects of modern surveillance.
+Surveillance Today is a weekly newsletter and podcast making sense of the latest surveillance news so you don't have to.
 Featuring news, history, the occasional investigative reporting, and of course tips to circumvent said surveillance.
-Simply put, the goal is to help readers effectively navigate society’s everchanging private and public surveillance states as well as clearly understand how they affect all populations and demographics.
+Simply put, the goal is to help readers effectively navigate society’s ever changing private and public surveillance states as well as clearly understand how they affect all populations and demographics.

-Subscribe now and get the first issue directly to your inbox in January 2021.
+Subscribe now and get Surveillance Today to your inbox every Monday morning.

 Let’s get on the same page.
-What exactly do I mean by ‘modern surveillance’?
+What exactly do I mean by ‘surveillance’?

 When I wrote my first draft of this post, I argued that most people when they hear the word “surveillance” likely conjure up images of some government agency, whether fictional or not, tapping phone lines and staking out a suspect’s house like in the 007 or Bourne movies.
 My partner refuted this idea saying that she thought most people would think of Facebook, Google, and other entities monitoring our actions online.